-Jewelle Gomez: started a 3-play cycle with Waiting for Giovanni, which imagines James Baldwin in the late 50s when writing the gay novel about that he’s told will ruin his career.
-It continued with Leaving The Blues, “a wonderful gift…[that] introduced us to the incomparable Alberta Hunter” a lesbian blues singer whose experienced a career resurgence in her 80s.
+Jewelle Gomez: started a 3-play cycle with Waiting for Giovanni, which imagines James Baldwin in the late 50s when writing the gay novel he’s told will ruin his career.
+It continued with Leaving The Blues, “a wonderful gift…[that] introduced us to the incomparable Alberta Hunter” a lesbian blues singer who experienced a career resurgence in her 80s.

 Jewelle Gomez: delightfully sexy Femme lesbian elder whose art, activism, and vampire futures live in lush, sensuous prose and deeply ethical humanity.

 Jewelle Gomez: Ioway, Wampanoag, African American, Cape Verdean intersectional feminist long before the term was coined in legal, sociological or movement contexts.

 Jewelle Gomez: founding member of GLAAD and Astraea Lesbian Foundation for Justice; leading plaintiff in the case for marriage equality.